chris-pearce/scally/README.md

 The reason this section comes first is so that you can refer to them throughout the rest of your styles.

-### Scally framework
+#### Scally framework

 This section pulls in the entire Scally framework and is where you override Scally's settings.

 This is what makes Scally so powerful, as Scally can be completely modified by changing the settings without ever having to alter the framework itself.

-So for example if you wanted to change the global font size for your project then you assign a new value to the relevant Scally variable which in this case would be `$font-size` then simply declare it **above** the relevant `@import` partial in `style.scss`, like so:
+So for example if you wanted to change the global font size for your project then you assign a new value to the relevant Scally setting which in this case would be `$font-size` then simply declare it **above** the relevant `@import` partial in `style.scss`, like so:

     $font-size: 14;
     @import "bower_components/scally/core/settings/typography";